Robert Barbers: Personal life

 Barbers was a practising Roman Catholic, and a pious devotee of the Infant Jesus of Prague.
 He had a statue of the Christ Child in his office dressed as a policeman, called the "Santo Niño de Policía", and brought out in procession every January.
 In 1995, he formed a group of fellow devotees comprising workers of a folk music bar in Malate, Manila, which he once frequented as a policeman.

 Later life and death

 Barbers, who had suffered throat cancer, flew to the United States and underwent surgery in November 2000, missing the impeachment trial of President Joseph Estrada in the Senate.

+Barber's grave at Manila Memorial Park – Sucat.

 In July 2005, Barbers left one last time for the United States to have a medical checkup.
 In early December that year, he was confined at The Medical City in Pasig for a week.
 His condition deteriorated until Christmas Eve, when he was rushed to the same hospital due to difficulty breathing.

 Barbers died of heart failure at 10:29 a.m. on Christmas Day 2005.
 He was buried at the Manila Memorial Park – Sucat in Parañaque.